I am so glad you have found your way here.

 My fees reflect my experience and training, as well as the emotional and relational depth of the work I offer.

-Individual sessions are £95 for a 50-minute session, available in person across several Central London locations or at a consistent time each week.
+Individual sessions are £90 for a 50-minute session, available in person across several Central London locations or online at a consistent time each week.

 I also offer a limited number of low-cost spaces—please enquire for more information.